Tracking ACA Implementation in California

 The content is organized by these broad ACA goals and implementation objectives:

 - Goal 1: Expand coverage in public programs.
-The law expands Medi-Cal coverage to low-income adults and children.
+The law expands Medi-Cal coverage to adults with low incomes and to children in low-income households.
 This should improve access to care for the neediest Californians.

 - Goal 2: Simplify and streamline eligibility and enrollment.
 States must provide a means by which people can quickly learn if they are eligible for state-funded programs or subsidized private health plans, apply, and enroll.